AtlassianPS/JiraPS/README.md

 Check out the [Getting Started](https://github.com/replicaJunction/PSJira/wiki/Getting-Started) page on the project wiki for detailed use information.

+## Planned features

+* Support for filters in JIRA
+* Possible support for OAuth in addition to HTTP Basic authentication

 ## Contact

 Feel free to comment on this project here on GitHub using the issues or discussion pages.
 You can also check out [my blog](http://replicajunction.github.io/) or catch me on the [PowerShell subreddit](https://www.reddit.com/r/powershell).